Characteristics of data in geographical information system (GIS)

 - (b) The complex representation allows one to associate, for example, a three dimensional object with different polygon of its facets.

 The different properties and qualities of an object may be represented as attributes.

 5. Fuzzy objects –

-- (a) Fuzziness deals with the uncertainty of an objects’s location and thematic classification.
+- (a) Fuzziness deals with the uncertainty of an object’s location and thematic classification.

 - (b) The location of the object is represented by coordinates and is associated with a degree of error.

-- (c) The thematic aspect is represented by relating an object to a class with a degree or percentage of certainity.
+- (c) The thematic aspect is represented by relating an object to a class with a degree or percentage of certainty.

 - (d) One can never guarantee that these databases are 100% accurate in terms of topological features.

 6. Entity versus field based data –

 - (a) The world can be represented as a set of discrete entities such as forests, rivers, roads and buildings.This is referred to as the Entity based approach